 They say it’s better to give than to receive, so let’s get giving.
-You may think, “sure gifts are great, but do I really need to give them to my employees?
+You may think, “sure, gifts are great, but do I really need to give them to my employees?
 Aren’t a paycheck and benefits gift enough?”
-It might be for some employees, however, one study showed that nearly 45 percent of employees feel like the gifts they receive at work are a reflection of their value at a company.
+Some employees may be satisfied with that alone.
+But one study showed that nearly 45 percent of employees feel like the gifts they receive at work are a reflection of their value at a company.
 A lackluster gift can make your employees feel unappreciated, but don’t worry, this guide will help you choose a gift that shows how much you care.

 The short answer is yes.
 The long answer is yes, and here are some of the occasions where you can give gifts:

 Holidays.
 Start with the main holidays—generally the holidays at the end of the year are a good place to start.
 You can also celebrate people’s birthdays, your company’s birthday, and other holidays that fit in with your company culture.

 Work anniversaries.
 These are great to celebrate because, just like in any other relationship, it’s good to take time to appreciate the time you’ve spent together.
 Treat it like the special occasion that it is.